-- In the event of a positive COVID-19 case specific to a staff or faculty member, the campus ICS team will follow public health guidance specific to case investigation and contact tracing.Only those individuals who were potentially exposed will receive notification and instructions on next steps.
-There will be no campus-wide messaging regarding suspect or confirmed cases unless staff are instructed to do so as part of SRHD’s case investigation.
+- In the event of a positive COVID-19 case, only those individuals who were potentially exposed will receive notification and instructions on next steps.
+There will be no campus wide messaging regarding suspect or confirmed cases unless instructed to do so as part of an SRHD case investigation.

 - The campus ICS team also remains in close contact with the WSU system ICS team and collaborates with them closely on matters involving operations and communications.